Determination of the Gas Constant, R

 1 Mg(s) + 2 HCl(aq) ---> 1 MgCl2(aq) +1 H2(g)

-This is called the ‘dry’ pressure of H2(g) since there is no H2O(g) included in the pressure value.
+Solve of PH2(g) and this is called the ‘dry’ pressure of H2(g) since there is no H2O(g) included in the pressure value.
 Make sure when you use this equation that all the units are the same (mm Hg).

 PV=nRT is called the ideal gas law as it assumes some fundamental properties of gases, namely that the gas molecules have no volume and that their attractive forces are zero which is not always a valid assumption.
 You will be calculating the value of R using PV=nRT.
 You will also need to calculate the relative error obtained in your experiment: